A video + worksheet companion to The Fire Starter Sessions. Free for all seekers, groups… you.

 For The Fire Starter Sessions book clubs, meet ups, bloggers & posses of greatness — for virtual and in-person connecting

 THE FIRE STARTER SESSIONS is more than a “book.”
 And your Circle of Fire will be more than a “book club.”
 But you knew that, already.

 It’s whatever you want it to be.
 Highly structured or loose.
 Module by module, or session by session.
 A weekend in a cabin with girlfriends — or a year of discovery.

-Your Circle of Fire is…a book club, fueled by desire, devoted to freedom.
-A not-so-secret society of Fire Starters in your real-life ‘hood — or your favorite virtual haven.
-A gathering of seekers, entrepreneurs, 9 to 5′ers, mamas and their men, yogis, hard workers, light lovers…of people with a distinctly uncommon purpose — to define + create success, on their own terms.
+Your Circle of Fire is… a book club, fuelled by desire, devoted to freedom.
+A not-so-secret society of Fire Starters in your real-life ‘hood — or your favourite virtual haven.
+A gathering of seekers, entrepreneurs, 9 to 5′ers, mamas and their men, yogis, hard workers, light lovers… of people with a distinctly uncommon purpose — to define + create success, on their own terms.

 A weekly potluck, a monthly meet-up, a seasonal solstice soiree, the event of a lifetime, or just a Thursday night ritual.
 Whatever, whenever, why-ever you want it to be.

 Give it some thrust, but don’t overthink it.
 Make a date.
 Gather with love.
 And spark something awesome.

 Amber McCue http://www.ambermccue.com

 Some background: I had the idea to host a virtual, video book club.
 Of course, everyone who joined got a free copy of THE FIRE STARTER SESSIONS complements of my growing business (note from Danielle: Amber bought a whole lot of books, but don’t feel obligated to do that in order to start a group.
 Typically, people buy the book or audio themselves.)